Bible Reading: Isaiah 41:10-20

 We live in evil times.
 Day by day, I realise just how strong Satan’s rule over this world is.
-He is working effectively and ingeniously to bring down the church and attack God.
-This age is really an evil age.
+He works effectively and ingeniously to bring down the church and attack God.
+This age is really evil.
 Built upon post-modernism and the ideologies of relative truth, Satan is working tactically to lure people away from Christ, the Truth.

 Despite our doubts and fears, God declares in promise, “fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand” (Isaiah 41:10).
 God’s promises are a certainty.
 There is no doubt or question about God.
 If God says He will uphold, then He will uphold.
 Trust in Him, and in retrospect, praise Him for His abundant faithfulness.